 - New Home Design Trends – in this year's New American Home.

-- Lifestyle Design Trends – illustrating how the role of our homes is expanding beyond the basic sleep, dress and eat.
+- Lifestyle Homes You Never Want to Leave – illustrating how the role of our homes is expanding beyond the basic sleep, dress and eat.

 - Entertaining Informal and Elegant – walks through the house and hilights where you can entertain friends from small groups to larger gatherings.